emissary-ingress/emissary/guides/filter-dev-guide.md

 ## Rapid development of a custom filter

 During development, you may want to sidestep the deployment process for a faster development loop.
-The `apro-plugin-runner` helps you rapidly develop Ambassador Edge Stack filters locally.
+The `aes-plugin-runner` helps you rapidly develop Ambassador Edge Stack filters locally.

 To install the runner, download the latest version:

-<a class="pro-runner-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/$aproVersion$/darwin/amd64/apro-plugin-runner">Mac 64-bit</a> |
+<a class="pro-runner-dl" href="https://s3.amazonaws.com/datawire-static-files/aes-plugin-runner/$version$/darwin/amd64/aes-plugin-runner">Mac 64-bit</a> |
-<a class="pro-runner-linux-dl" href="https://s3.amazonaws.com/datawire-static-files/apro-plugin-runner/$aproVersion$/linux/amd64/apro-plugin-runner">Linux 64-bit</a>
+<a class="pro-runner-linux-dl" href="https://s3.amazonaws.com/datawire-static-files/aes-plugin-runner/$version$/linux/amd64/aes-plugin-runner">Linux 64-bit</a>

 Note that the plugin runner must match the version of Ambassador Edge Stack that you are running.
 Place the binary somewhere in your `$PATH`.

-Information about open source code used in `apro-plugin-runner` can be found by running `apro-plugin-runner --version`.
+Information about open source code used in `aes-plugin-runner` can be found by running `aes-plugin-runner --version`.

 Now, you can quickly test and develop your filter.

-1. In your filter directory, type: `apro-plugin-runner :8080 ./param-plugin.so`.
+1. In your filter directory, type: `aes-plugin-runner :8080 ./param-plugin.so`.
 2. Test the filter by running `curl`:

     ```